intel/ai-reference-models/docs/general/tensorflow/AIKit.md

 ## Install AI Kit

-Install AI Kit and setup your environment using the instructions here:
+Use the link below for instructions on how to install AI Kit or run the AI Kit docker container:
 [https://software.intel.com/content/www/us/en/develop/documentation/get-started-with-ai-linux/top.html](https://software.intel.com/content/www/us/en/develop/documentation/get-started-with-ai-linux/top.html)

-## Activate the TensorFlow Conda Environment
+## Activate a Conda Environment

+Use the `conda env list` command to see a list of all of the available conda environments.
+The individual [model documentation files](/benchmarks#tensorflow-use-cases) will have information on which conda environment can be used to run that particular model.
+There are conda enviornments TensorFlow as well as for each deep learning use case (like image recognition, recommendation, language translation, etc).

-After you've installed AI Kit and setup your oneAPI environment with the `setvars.sh` script, activate the TensorFlow conda environment using one of the methods below:
+To activate a general use TensorFlow conda environment use the instructions below:

 * **Activate conda environment With Root Access** Navigate the Linux shell to your oneapi installation path, typically `/opt/intel/oneapi`.